Poland in the Eurovision Song Contest: History

-The first ever performance by Poland was at the 1994 contest: Edyta Górniak's song, "To nie ja!" is also by far the most successful Polish entry to date, receiving 166 points and placing second.
+TVP first ever entrant was at the 1994 contest: "To nie ja!" by Edyta Górniak is also by far the most successful Polish entry to date, receiving 166 points and placing second.
 Poland was almost disqualified that year though; there was no free-language rule in operation at the time, and a furor erupted at the dress rehearsal when Górniak sung the second half of "To nie ja!" in English.
 Six national delegations formally petitioned for Poland to be disqualified; however Eurovision rules required a majority of delegations (13 in this case) to complain before the European Broadcasting Union could examine the case for disqualification, so Poland was allowed to remain.

 The Polish entry for the 1995 contest was again selected through internal selection.
-It was Justyna Steczkowska with "Sama".
+It was "Sama" by Justyna Steczkowska.
 Steczkowska could not replicate Górniak's 2nd place, receiving only 15 points and placing 18th out of 23.

 During the competition in 1996, a qualifying round was organized with the aim of reducing the number of countries participating in the final of the competition.
 The qualifying stage was not televised or recorded, and national juries audited the studio versions of all competition proposals and awarded them points.
 Out of 29 works sent by public broadcasters, 22 entries qualified for the finals.
 The only country not participating in the qualifying round was the competition host, Norway.
 The 1996 entry was Kasia Kowalska with "Chcę znać swój grzech...".
 She qualified to the final and placed 15th with 31 points.

 Poland competed in the 1997 competition with the song "Ale jestem", the first uptempo Polish entry, which was performed by Anna Maria Jopek.
 At the close of voting, she had received 54 points, placing 11th in a field of 25.

 In 1998 Poland was represented by band Sixteen.
-They performed the song "To Takie Proste" in the final of the competition, finishing 17th of 25 entrants, receiving 19 points.
+They performed the song "To takie proste" in the final of the competition, finishing 17th of 25 entrants, receiving 19 points.